Yandex Cloud

 host test-vm-2.testing.

-Make sure that the IP address of the appropriate VM is returned in response:
+Make sure the response returns the IP address of the appropriate VM:

 host test-vm-2.testing.